Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Experimental Result

 We compare our proposed HCM-GRPO method on small models with several open-source large-sized and closed-source MLLMs.
 During evaluation, we assess the performance of both direct and CoT format prompts, reporting the overall score as well as the scores for the four evaluation dimensions.
 The results are shown in Table~\ref{tab:Comparison Results}.
-In general, all models exhibit suboptimal performance on our dataset, with scores approximately equivalent to that of random guessing.
-This indicates that these models lack image aesthetic reasoning capabilities.
-Among these compared models, the best-performing one is Qwen2.5-VL-72B-Instruct.\\ For our own HCM-GRPO models, HCM-GRPO-2B achieves substantial improvements across most dimensions, particularly in appearance deformation and extension rationality.
+In general, all models exhibit suboptimal performance on our dataset.
+This indicates that these models lack physical plausibility reasoning capabilities.
+In this comparative analysis, closed-source models exhibit superior performance relative to open-source alternatives.
+Notably, GPT5.2 stands out as the most proficient model.\\ For our own HCM-GRPO method, we apply HCM-GRPO to different compact models, such as InternVL3-1B, InternVL3-2B, and Qwen2.5-VL-3B, obtaining HCM-GRPO-1B, HCM-GRPO-2B, and HCM-GRPO-3B.
+As shown in Table~\ref{tab:Comparison Results}, our models achieve substantial improvements across most dimensions, particularly in appearance deformation and extension rationality, which demonstrates that the HCM-GRPO method can generalize across architectures, not just model sizes within the same family.
 However, it still struggles with recognizing more advanced physical rules, such as placement layout.
 The experimental results align with human-like recognition abilities: changes in appearance and quantity are indeed easier to comprehend compared to physical layout and shadow.
+Some reasoning cases are illustrated in Figure~\ref{Demonstration2}.